Heterogeneous Treatment Effects via Linear Dynamic Panel Data Models: Evaluating Sequential Exchangeability

 \section{Evaluating Sequential Exchangeability}

-In this section, we assess the plausibility of sequential exchangeability (SE) in Assumption \ref{assn:mse}, which has played a central role in our results and discussion in Section \ref{sec:DPR}.
-This condition amounts to a form of ``selection on observables'', as it posits (mean or full) independence between potential outcomes and contemporary treatment conditional on observed history of past outcomes and treatments.

-Our objective is to provide guidelines for empirical researchers to decide when and how such restrictions on selection-on-observables can be justified in \emph{observational} or \emph{experimental} data.
-Naturally, justifying selection on observables in this dynamic setting would require restrictions on how the sequence of treatments are determined.
+So far, we have provided a causal interpretation of a first-differenced IV estimand under the sequential exchangeability (SE) condition in Section \ref{sec:causal-iv-se}, and investigated two semiparametric structural models for which causal parameters, such as ATFT, are identified without SE in Section \ref{sec:causal-no-se}.

+Our work complements the popular difference-in-differences method, which estimates ATT under a parallel trends (PT) assumption.
+In the two-period case of our setting with heterogeneous intertemporal treatment effects, the PT assumption, conditional on initial outcomes $Y_0$, amounts to: See, e.g., \cite{chaisemartinhaultfoeuille2024dyn}.

+In this section, we study which kinds of relations between treatment selection and potential outcomes are permitted or ruled out under SE and PT respectively.
+This provides a framework for empirical researchers to assess the circumstances under which SE and PT are justified in \emph{experimental} or \emph{observational} data.
+Since we no longer distinguish between homogeneous and heterogeneous individual-level parameters as in Subsection \ref{sec:causal-no-se}, we again suppress indexing by individual effects.

-In Section \ref{sec:structural} and \ref{sec:SE_vs_PT}, we showcase the nature of these restrictions within a structural model where treatments are chosen by rational, forward-looking individual units with learning, and compare them with the parallel trends condition in the DiD literature.
-In Section \ref{sec:seq-RT}, we show that sequential exchangeability holds in an experimental design of sequentially randomized treatment (where the treatment in period $t$ is randomized conditioning on the history of past treatments and outcomes); in contrast, the parallel trends conditions in general would not hold in such a case.
+In Section \ref{sec:seq-RT}, we confirm that SE holds in an experimental design of sequentially randomized treatment (where the treatment in period $t$ is randomized conditioning on the history of past treatments and outcomes); in contrast (and perhaps surprisingly), PT would not generally hold in such a case.